r-bit-rry/LastTimer/Ledger.md

   - Simplified redundant Elvis (`?:`) operators in `TimerScreen.kt` for non-nullable properties
   - Removed unused `nameState` and `onNameChange` parameters from `CreateTimerDialog`

+### Recent Implementation Details
+- [x] **Custom Time Picker Integration**:
+  - Created a reusable `CustomTimePicker` composable with vertical swipe functionality
+  - Added proper background styling and center line indicator
+  - Integrated with Timer dialogs and CreateCountdownDialog
+  - Created new dialog wrapper (`TimePickerDialogWithCustomPicker`) for consistent UI
+  - Improved user experience with interactive wheel-style time selection
+  - Started implementing EditCountdownDialog with full date and time editing capabilities (partially implemented)
+  - Fixed accessibility and styling issues for better usability
+  - NOTE: Project has various compiler errors in other files that need to be addressed separately

+- [x] **Animation Utilities Implementation**:
+  - Created a unified animation system in `AnimationUtils.kt`
+  - Implemented consistent animation specs across the app with duration constants
+  - Defined extension functions for common animations (fadeIn/Out, slideIn/Out, etc.)
+  - Added specialized animations for dialogs, list items, and page transitions
+  - Created modifiers for button and card press effects
+  - Added utilities for staggered animations

+- [x] **UI Animation Enhancements**:
+  - Enhanced the CustomTimePicker with smooth animations
+  - Added scale and fade animations to picker numbers
+  - Improved center line indicator with better styling
+  - Added fade-in entrance animation to the time picker
+  - Added scale animations to navigation bar icons
+  - Added improved padding and layout to page transitions
+  - Enhanced HorizontalPager container with better padding

+- [x] **Fixed Core Compilation Issues**:
+  - Fixed missing imports in MainScreen.kt (snapshotFlow, Box, width, height)
+  - Added missing string resources (repeat_count_hint, long_press_hint)
+  - Simplified animation approach to ensure compatibility
+  - Fixed icon sizing and scaling effects in navigation bar
+  - Updated time picker animations to work with existing code
+  - Removed problematic utility classes that caused compilation errors
+  - Fixed duplicate TimerUiState definition in TimerViewModel
+  - Fixed timer list implementation to handle state properly
+  - Added proper collection of Flow objects with first() method
+  - Simplified CreateTimerDialog implementation for better maintainability
+  - Resolved type mismatches in TimerScreen.kt
+  - ✅ Successfully built the app after fixing all compilation errors

 ## UI/UX Improvement Plan

 The following improvements are being implemented to enhance the user experience:

 1.  ✅ **Navigation Bar and Screen Title**
-   - Removed text labels from bottom navigation bar for cleaner look
+    *   Removed text labels from bottom navigation bar for cleaner look
-   - Added screen title to the top app bar for better context awareness
+    *   Added screen title to the top app bar for better context awareness

 2.  ✅ **Timer Creation Simplification**
-   - Made timer name field optional and auto-generate descriptive names based on duration
+    *   Made timer name field optional and auto-generate descriptive names based on duration
-   - Added hint about long-press functionality for editing more details
+    *   Added hint about long-press functionality for editing more details

-3. 🔄 **Timer Reset After Completion Fix**
+3.  ✅ **Timer Reset After Completion Fix**
-   - Fixed issue where completed timers would not reset properly when started again
+    *   Fixed issue where completed timers would not reset properly when started again
-   - Ensures timers always start from the beginning when activated after completion
+    *   Ensures timers always start from the beginning when activated after completion
-   - Fix timer not being reset when done, add a reset button instead of play button when it is done
+    *   Fix timer not being reset when done, add a reset button instead of play button when it is done

 4.  ✅ **Stopwatch Stop/Reset Functionality**
-   - Added distinct stop and reset functions for stopwatch
+    *   Added distinct stop and reset functions for stopwatch
-   - Improved layout of control buttons for better usability
+    *   Improved layout of control buttons for better usability

 5.  ✅ **Long-Press Editing for All Timer Types**
-   - Implemented long-press gesture for editing all timer types
+    *   Implemented long-press gesture for editing all timer types
-   - Added edit dialogs with full configuration options for Timer, Stopwatch, and Countdown
+    *   Added edit dialogs with full configuration options for Timer, Stopwatch, and Countdown

-6. 🔄 **Countdown Timer Controls Redesign**
+6.  ✅ **Countdown Timer Controls Redesign**
-   - Improving layout of start, pause, and stop buttons
+    *   Improving layout of start, pause, and stop buttons
-   - Adding visual indicators for timer state
+    *   Adding visual indicators for timer state

-7. 🔄 **Template Functionality Fix**
+7.  ✅ **Template Functionality Fix**
-   - Ensuring template saving and loading works correctly
+    *   Ensuring template saving and loading works correctly
-   - Improving the template selection interface
+    *   Improving the template selection interface
-   - When marking a timer for the template, it creates infinite amount of templates
+    *   When marking a timer for the template, it creates infinite amount of templates

-8. ⏳ **Settings tab Fix**
+8. ✅ **Settings tab Fix**
-   - Ensure settings display correctly
+    *   Ensure settings display correctly
-   - Ensure toggles take affect
+    *   Ensure toggles take affect

-9. ⏳ **Remove redundant title**
+9.  ✅ **Remove redundant title**
-   - There are two titles at the top, saying the same, remove the lower one, keep the upper one.
+    *   There are two titles at the top, saying the same, remove the lower one, keep the upper one.
-   - At the bottom of the screen there is a large unneeded padding from the bottom to the icons, increase the icon size a bit, and decrease the size of the padding.
+    *   At the bottom of the screen there is a large unneeded padding from the bottom to the icons, increase the icon size a bit, and decrease the size of the padding.

-10. ⏳ **Design overhaul**
+10. 🔄 **Design overhaul**
-    - Make the design more slick and minimalistic
+    *   ✅ Make the design more slick and minimalistic (Started with Timer items).
-    - Allow swipe sideways to change between tabs
+    *   ✅ Allow swipe sideways to change between tabs.
-    - Create a nicer timepicker with swiping up and down across time (hour minutes seconds)
+    *   ✅ Integrate Custom Time Picker into dialogs.
+    *   ✅ Enhance UI animations and transitions.
+    *   **Current Task:** Fix Group cascading timer functionality.

-11. ⏳ **Group cascading timer**
+11. 🔄 **Group cascading timer**
-    - Fix starting the timer group/cascading, currently play button doesn't do much
+    *   Fix starting the timer group/cascading, currently play button doesn't do much

 Legend:
 - ✅ Completed
 - 🔄 In Progress
 - ⏳ Planned
+- **Current Task:** Actively being worked on.

 ## Component Design